OSINT-mindset/skype-contact-parser/README.md

 Get any Skype contact by phone number!
 And do Skype search by any term, literally.

-This script exploits Skype search functionality.
+How it works?
+This script exploits Skype search API functionality.

 ## Usage

+**The tool based on the template [osint-cli-tool-skeleton](https://github.com/soxoj/osint-cli-tool-skeleton)**.
+Read its README to explore all the available functionality.

 You need to authorize first to get Skype token.
 You can: